Cayde Teases ‘Destiny 2’ Reveal Trailer For Thursday As Only He Can [Video]

 The Destiny 2 release date, according to leaked posters, is September 8, 2017.
 The month lines up with previous releases of the main game and the two major expansions in the franchise.
 The day, however, lands on Friday.
 The typical release date for new games is Tuesday in North America and Thursday in Europe.
 However, Activision has released the last two Call of Duty titles – Black Ops 3 and Infinite Warfare – on a Friday.
 A start of the weekend release for Destiny is certainly not out of the question given the size and dedication of the fanbase.

 Additionally, the posters appear to confirm the return of PlayStation timed exclusive content with the sequel.
 It will be interesting to see if Activision and Bungie were able to change the terms of the exclusivity arrangement with Sony as the current one was detrimental to both PlayStation and Xbox owners.
-Even though PlayStation players were able to enjoy certain content not available to those on Xbox, exclusive content like Strikes were kept out of some playlists and weekly rotations and exclusive Exotic weapons never appeared in Xur’s inventory during the timed-exclusive period.
+Even though PlayStation players were able to enjoy certain content not available to those on Xbox, exclusive content like Strikes was kept out of some playlists and weekly rotations and exclusive Exotic weapons never appeared in Xur’s inventory during the timed-exclusive period.

 [Featured Image by Bungie / Activision]